MaxPower15/mixbump/README.md

 # MixBump

 This is a simple elixir script to version bump a mix project.
-This exists because I often forget to update subversions and find it tedious to edit the file by hand each time.
+This exists because I often forget to update sub versions and find it tedious to edit the file by hand each time.
 Maybe you do too?

 ## Install